sarb908/DisneyClone/README.md

 Netlify Link Of the Website- https://capable-pudding-1f0353.netlify.app/

+# Functionalities and Features

+We have a bunch of functionalities and elements that makes this project standout and look exactly like the real shopdisney.in website.

+Some standout functionalties that we have used here that gave this website a subtle but an exceptional touch are:

+- Sign Up/Sign In with local storage
+- Custom Sliding Component
+- Filter/Sort
+- Custom Slide Show
+- Responsive

 # Acknowledgements

 The following are the teammates who have put in their precious efforts in making this project happen: